gnicol/GitSwarm/perforce_swarm/doc-ce/development/architecture.md

 $GitSwarm$ is a Ruby on Rails application, so the particulars of the inner workings can be learned by studying how a Ruby on Rails application works.

+To serve respositories over SSH there's an add-on application called gitlab-shell, which is installed in `/home/git/gitlab-shell`.

 ### Components